oluremi-akindeko/Banking-Customer-Churn-Analysis/README.md

 # 🏦 Bank Customer Churn Prediction Model

 ## Project Overview
-This project focuses on building a machine learning classification model to identify bank customers at high risk of attrition (churn).
+This project focuses on building a predictive machine learning classification model to identify bank customers at high risk of attrition (churn).
 By analysing key demographic, financial, and product usage data, the goal is to provide the bank's strategy team with actionable insights to inform targeted retention campaigns and improve customer lifetime value.

+The entire analysis, from data ingestion to model evaluation and feature importance, is contained within a single **Jupyter Notebook**.

 ## 🎯 Key Business Questions Addressed
 * What is the baseline customer churn rate?